Auckland music festivals cancelled as NZ moves to red

-An already under-pressure live events sector is grappling with the shift to the red light system - and a festival has already announced it will not go ahead.
+An already under-pressure live events sector is grappling with the shift to the red light system - and organisers have already pulled the plug on festivals.

 Prime Minister Jacinda Ardern announced at 11am this morning the country would move to the red light setting at 11.59pm tonight due to confirmed cases of the Omicron variant in the community.